 Independence is one of EFSA’s key values.
-The Authority is committed to safeguarding the independence of its experts, methods and data from any undue external influence and to ensuring that it has the necessary mechanisms in place to achieve this.
+In line with its Strategy, the Authority is committed to safeguarding the independence of its experts, staff, methods and data from any undue external influence and to ensuring that it has the necessary mechanisms in place to achieve this.

-The central pillar of EFSA’s independence is its Management Board, itself an independent body whose members are appointed by the Council of the European Union and who are required to act in the public interest.
+The central pillar of EFSA’s independence is its Management Board, itself an independent body whose members are appointed by the Council of the European Union in consultation with the European Parliament and who are required to act in the public interest.
 More information here.

 In addition, the Authority applies a robust set of measures and working practices to safeguard the independence of its scientific work and avoid conflicts of interest.
-These are all brought together and explained in EFSA’s independence policy, which was reviewed in June 2017.
-The current policy remains in force until new implementing rules have been approved for the revised policy.
+These are all brought together and explained in EFSA’s policy on independence, which was reviewed in June 2017.
+The policy is implemented by the rules laid down in the Decision on competing interest management.

 Good risk assessment practices

-EFSA has developed a comprehensive body of good risk assessment practices to guide the work of its Scientific Committee and panels.
+EFSA has developed a comprehensive body of good risk assessment practices to guide the work of its Scientific Committee and scientific panels.
 EFSA’s Scientific Committee has also adopted a set of recommendations on transparency in risk assessment to ensure maximum transparency of its work.
+More information here.

 All the final scientific opinions adopted by the Scientific Committee and scientific panels are the outcome of collective deliberations and decisions, with each member having an equal say.
-No single expert can unduly influence the decisions of the panel, and minority views are recorded.
-More information here.
+No single expert can unduly influence the decisions of the panel.

 Selection of scientific experts